CharlesLedger/charlesledger.github.io/_posts/2019-07-16-Stealing-all-HTC-Exodus-users.md

 Social Key Recovery is based on Shamir's Secret Sharing (SSS).
 This elegant [scheme](“https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing”) allows to splitting a secret into $n$ shares, and to define a threshold $k$ as a minimal number of necessary shares to reconstruct the initial secret.
 An attacker able to retrieve $k-1$ shares obtains no information about the secret.

-The SSS implementation used by HTC is inspired from an open source project, and available [here](https://github.com/dsprenkels/sss/).
-This open source implementation generates the shares all at once.
-One cannot request for a single share.
-In order to allow trusted contact to be added whenever, HTC modified the implementation, to the expense of security.

 **For understanding, the security flaw, let’s introduce briefly the SSS principles (from [Wikipedia](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing)).**